kwakueshun/codeine-overload/content/blog/tiny-persistence-library/index.md

 }
 ```

 Now, our error has disappeared and why is that?

 The Standard Library describes this protocol as:
+> A type that can be compared for value equality.

+And for the implementation of the `"=="` function,
 > Returns a Boolean value indicating whether two values are equal.
 > Equality is the inverse of inequality.
 For any values `a` and `b`,
 > `a == b` implies that `a != b` is `false`.